Vegas trades Fleury to Chicago as goalie carousel spins - WHIZ News

 Lehner finished the postseason as the starter after a gaffe by Fleury late in Game 3 of the semifinals altered the series against Montreal and led coach Peter DeBoer to switch back and forth between his two goalies.

+Jones backstopped the Sharks to the 2017 Cup Final but has had a sub-.900 save percentage each of the past three seasons and was signed for three more at a cap hit of $5.75 million.

+“We knew change was needed,” GM Doug Wilson said.
+“This was not a decision we made lightly.
+It’s never enjoyable to part with someone that, to me, has been such a big part of our franchise for the past six years.”

-A person with direct knowledge of talks between the Buffalo Sabres and goalie Linus Ullmark says negotiations are continuing with the hopes of reaching a deal by Wednesday.
+In other goalie news, a person with direct knowledge of talks between the Buffalo Sabres and Linus Ullmark said negotiations are continuing with the hopes of reaching a deal by Wednesday.
 The person spoke to The Associated Press on condition of anonymity because the discussions are private.

+Veteran defenseman Keith Yandle is signing a $900,000, one-year deal with the Philadelphia Flyers that includes a no-trade clause, according to a person with knowledge of the move who spoke to The AP on condition of anonymity because the contract cannot be signed until noon EDT Wednesday.

+The Colorado Avalanche gave up a 2023 fourth-round draft pick to acquire Kurtis McDermid in a trade with Seattle a week after the Kraken selected the 27-year-old defenseman from Los Angeles in the expansion draft.

 AP Hockey Writer John Wawrow contributed.